Jimmy Buffett, enduring ‘Margaritaville’ singer turned mogul, dies at 76 - KESQ

 Buffett, who was inducted into the Nashville Songwriters Hall of Fame in 2006, won two Country Music Association awards during his career and was twice nominated for Grammy Awards.

-A rare misstep came with a 2018 Broadway musical, “Escape to Margaritaville,” shaped out of his best-known tunes.
+A rare misstep came with a 2018 Broadway show, “Escape to Margaritaville,” shaped out of his best-known tunes.

 Before his death, Buffett was preparing to release a new record, with songs previewed weekly on Radio Margaritaville, according to his website.